cashapp/hermit/docs/content/faq/_index.md

 - Is a system wide package manager.
 - Is largely OSX specific.
 - Does not support concurrent installation of different versions of the same package well.

+### Nix

+[Nix](https://github.com/NixOS/nix) is the package manager for an entire OS and thus provides vastly more functionality than Hermit, including a full package build system.
+This naturally also comes with a corresponding increase in complexity.
+Hermit is deliberately designed to be narrow in scope, limited to just _installing_ existing packages.